Are Autism Assistance Dogs suitable for children of all ages?

 When should an Autism Assistance Dog be introduced to a child with autism?

-These questions, coupled with an increase in interest by families in acquiring a dog for their child and ASD researchers attempting to assess the effectiveness of dogs in support of a child and family.
-However, it is not yet possible to conclusively state that assistance dogs (also called service dogs) are effective companion for a child with ASD, let alone make recommendations as to the desired characteristics and training of dogs or suitable child and family characteristics (e.g., child age, level of functioning, behavioural issues; family type and dynamics).
+These questions, coupled with an increase in interest by families in acquiring a dog for their child and Autism researchers attempting to assess the effectiveness of dogs in support of a child and family.
+However, it is not yet possible to conclusively state that assistance dogs (also called service dogs) are effective companion for an Autistic child, let alone make recommendations as to the desired characteristics and training of dogs or suitable child and family characteristics (e.g., child age, level of functioning, behavioural issues; family type and dynamics).
 This is because the studies published to date have many limitations.

 - Many studies rely on parental reports of child behaviour and functioning and family wellbeing rather than direct observation or objective assessment with reliable scales.
 This increases the possibility that reported changes to child behaviour and functioning and family wellbeing after the introduction of an assistance dog are perceived rather than real (the Placebo Effect).
 The expectation, belief or hope that an intervention will be beneficial can lead to a perception that it is effective when in reality it may not be.
 Therefore, it is always best to back up parents’ judgements with objective measures of changes, such as structured observation and/or assessments of the child and/or family.
 Many funding organisations ask for this kind of evaluation before they commit themselves to funding an intervention, such as assistance dogs.

-- Many of the studies include only a small number of children or families, and given the variability of children with ASD, they often find inconclusive results which can’t be interpreted easily.
-This is not helped by the large age range of the children included in the studies (for example, 8-18 years; 3-15 years, 4.5-14 years and so on) and by the fact that all studies only include children with high-functioning ASD.
+- Many of the studies include only a small number of children or families, and given the variability of Autistic children, they often find inconclusive results which can’t be interpreted easily.
+This is not helped by the large age range of the children included in the studies (for example, 8-18 years; 3-15 years, 4.5-14 years and so on) and by the fact that all studies only include high-functioning Autistic children.
 Therefore, we cannot say for which children/family a dog would be helpful and for which it would be ineffective or, worse, too risky.
 We also don’t know at what child-age a dog should be introduced to a family, or indeed, whether a young dog is better than an older one.

 - Few studies have included a control group (child/family without a dog) or control condition (same child/family before introduction of a dog).
 Also the length of time a dog has been in the family is usually not reported.
 This makes it difficult to know whether any changes in the child’s behaviour and function and family’s wellbeing is because of the dog or something else, including the child’s natural developmental progression.